What is a competitive entry major?

 When will I know if I have been accepted?

-Does the school of nursing maintain a waiting list and can students re-apply in the following year?
+Does the school of nursing maintain a waiting list and can students re-apply?

 Yes and yes.
-The school does keep a waiting list of eligible students who rank just below students selected for admission in any given year.
-Students with a completed application portfolio who are not offered admission (including those on the waiting list) may re-apply the following year.
-However, the waiting list is not carried over from year to year so there is no advanced standing and no guarantee of admission is offered to those who re-apply.
+The school does keep a waiting list of eligible students who rank just below students selected for admission in any given admission period.
+Students with a completed application portfolio who are not offered admission (including those on the waiting list) may re-apply the following admission period.
+However, the waiting list is not carried over from one application period to the next so there is no advanced standing and no guarantee of admission is offered to those who re-apply.

 What happens if I am not accepted into the program?

-A waiting list is kept as described above as well as the student’s option to re-apply in a following year.
+A waiting list is kept as described above as well as the student’s option to re-apply in a following admission period.
 However, to avoid this situation, the school of nursing recommends that all students, regardless of GPA and resume factors, apply at more than one nursing program or school to increase their chances of acceptance.
 Due to a shortage of space in nursing schools nationwide compared to the number of interested students, we encourage everyone to have a backup plan.
 At MSU, we want to support students' academic goals and their desire to become a nurse.
 Students are encouraged to meet with other programs and learn how their admissions policies and prerequisite course work may differ from that at MSU.
-The academic advisor in the nursing school is happy to discuss these options with students and advise them on how to get requirements for other programs while studying at MSU.
+The academic advisor in the McQueary College of Health and Human Services Advisement Center is happy to discuss these options with students and advise them on how to get requirements for other programs while studying at MSU.

 Are there any automatic admission programs for nursing?